check-spelling-sandbox/materialize/doc/developer/design/20210910_include_kafka_metadata.md

 ## Description

-We will extend the existing `INCLUDE` syntax to take additionaloptional metadata field specifiers: `timestamp`, `offset`, `partition`, and `topic` clause.
+We will extend the existing `INCLUDE` syntax to take additional optional metadata field specifiers: `timestamp`, `offset`, `partition`, and `topic` clause.
 These are all the remaining fields in a Kafka message that are not `headers`.
 Each field inside the field list can take an optional `AS <name>` clause, in case of